MichaelT-W23/CSC-455-Project/README.md

 # CSC-455-Project

-This is our final project for CSC-455.
+This is our final project for CSC 455.

+# Contributors
+- Wills Edgar
+- Michael Totaro
+- Kenny Dearstine
-Contributers: Wills Edgar, Michael Totaro, Kenny Dearstine, and Michael Emborsky.
+- Michael Emborsky.